baky0905/personal-website/docs/bookmarks.md

 - [ExplainShell](https://explainshell.com/) - allows to copy/paste any command is to have a complete explanation!

-- [Pomofocus](https://pomofocus.io/) - is the best web management tool for the pomodoro technique I’ve ever seen.

 - [JSON Editor Online](https://jsoneditoronline.org/#left=local.dozape) - JSON Online Editor

 - [Learn X in Y minutes](https://learnxinyminutes.com/) - Every possible language, explained in one page, in almost every language, through concrete examples of code

 - [Music](https://music.reaper.im/) - Simple keyboard focused player using youtube as source.

+- [Open Source Data Science Masters](https://github.com/datasciencemasters/go) - The open-source curriculum for learning Data Science.
+Foundational in both theory and technologies, the OSDSM breaks down the core competencies necessary to making use of data.

 - [Photopea](https://www.photopea.com/) - is just free Photoshop in the browser.

+- [Pomofocus](https://pomofocus.io/) - is the best web management tool for the pomodoro technique I’ve ever seen.

 - [Regex101](https://regex101.com/) - Regex Online

 - [Squoosh](https://squoosh.app/) - Most huge images – in terms of weight – can be reduced by 60% without losing quality.

-- [Data Science Cheatsheets](https://github.com/FavioVazquez/ds-cheatsheets) - List of Data Science Cheatsheets to rule the world. ✔️🌎

-- [Open Source Data Science Masters](https://github.com/datasciencemasters/go) - The open-source curriculum for learning Data Science.
-Foundational in both theory and technologies, the OSDSM breaks down the core competencies necessary to making use of data.
+- [QuickRef](https://quickref.me/) - Here are some cheatsheets and quick references contributed by open source angels.